Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 **Coming Next in a random order:**

-Every with a '*' next to it is being worked on.
+Everything with a '*' next to it is being worked on.

 - Chapter 10 & 12: Add pics/vids/scripts*